syifan/webcv/README.md

 ### Other Hosting Platforms

-WebCV can be deployed to any static hosting service:
+EasyCV can be deployed to any static hosting service:

 - **Netlify**: Connect your GitHub repository and set the build command to `npm run build:demo`
 - **Vercel**: Import your GitHub repository for automatic deployments